SteveDunn/Vogen/README.md

 The source generator is .NET Standard 2.0.
 The code it generates supports all C# language versions from 6.0 and onwards

-If you're using the generator in .NET Framework project using and the old style projects (the one before the 'SDK style' projects), then you'll need to do a few things differently:
+If you're using the generator in a .NET Framework project and using the old style projects (the one before the 'SDK style' projects), then you'll need to do a few things differently:

 * add the reference using `PackageReference` in the .csproj file: